-Those charged with governance have overall responsibility for the establishment of Volunteering Australia Incorporated's financial risk management framework.
-This includes the development of policies covering specific areas such as interest rate risk, liquidity risk, credit risk and the use of derivatives.
+Those charged with governance have overall responsibility for the establishment of the Association's financial risk management framework.
+This includes the development of policies covering specific areas such as foreign exchange risk, interest rate risk, liquidity risk, credit risk and the use of derivatives.

-Risk management policies and systems are reviewed regularly to reflect changes in market conditions and Volunteering Australia Incorporated's activities.
+Risk management policies and systems are reviewed regularly to reflect changes in market conditions and the Association's activities.

-The day-to-day risk management is carried out by Volunteering Australia Incorporated's finance function under policies and objectives which have been approved by those charged with governance.
+The day to day risk management is carried out by the Association's finance function under policies and objectives which have been approved by those charged with governance.
 The Finance Manager has been delegated the authority for designing and implementing processes which follow the objectives and policies.
-This includes monitoring the levels of exposure to interest rate and assessment of market forecasts for interest rate movements.
+This includes monitoring the levels of exposure to interest rate and foreign exchange rate risk and assessment of market forecasts for interest rate and foreign exchange movements.

-Those charged with operation receives monthly reports which provide details of the effectiveness of the processes and policies in place.
+Those charged with governance receives monthly reports which provide details of the effectiveness of the processes and policies in place.